MrCatNerd/Bob-the-square/README.txt

 good luck!

 how to play:
-so its basicly normal platformer but when you dash you jump also and its more intresting and fun but simple
+so its basicly normal platformer but when you dash you also shoot and its more intresting and fun but simple

 if you dont understand that then that is what platformer + new stuff that i added its very simple